SHIPPER’S INTEREST INSURANCE BENEFITS FOR 3PLs

 December 5, 2019

-Best Practices: Protect Your Business by Properly Vetting Your Motor Carriers
+Best Practices for Vetting Your Motor Carriers

 There are many resources online regarding best practices in the transportation industry for freight brokers to ensure that their motor carriers are properly vetted.

-In-House Insurance & Surety Claims
+In-House Transportation Insurance & Surety Claims

 Here at PFA Transportation Insurance & Surety Services, our in-house Claims Department has first-hand knowledge of the pitfalls freight brokers face in those cases when motor carriers are hired without appropriate vetting.